The Very Best Things to Do in Fiji in One Epic List

 If you’re feeling adventurous, check out the Waitavala Waterslide.
 This 200m/656ft-long natural waterslide chutes down an undulating set of rapids into a narrow stream at the bottom.

 Location: Vuniotu, Taveuni.
-Find out more in the 10 Must-Dos in Taveuni.
+Find out more in the 24 Best Things to Do in Taveuni.

 35. Visit a Cave Known as the Home of the Snake God